TheRealAnonymous008/quartz/content/details/engineering/systems/Systems and Models.md

 * *From the outside, the system appears opaque* and we can only infer or speculate on how the system works through how it behaves through the use of models.
 * *From the inside, the system appears to be a part of a larger system*.
 An observer from inside the system must be aware that it is prone to bias, and that it is also a component of the system using its subjective abilities to observe the system

+* *Models will never be completely veridical.
+They can only approximate systems*.
 * *Knowledge is the base of patterned expectation*.
 We use knowledge to assess [[Information in Systems|information]].
 * *A crucial [[Feedback Loop|feedback loop]] is how information reinforces knowledge and knowledge gives more ways to interpret information*.
 The [[Trade Offs#Freedom of Choice Trade-Off|tradeoff between flexibility and rigidity]] exists.